microsoft/pxt-microbit/docs/device/windows-app/troubleshoot.md

 ## Step 5: drag and drop a fresh .hex file

-If you have used different editors with this board, it might require to be reseted by dragging a ``.hex`` into the drive.
+If you have used different editors with this board, it may need to be reset to a known-good state by dragging a simple ``.hex`` into the drive.
 Click on the **Download** icon below the blocks and drag&drop the file into the @drivename@ drive.

 ```blocks
 basic.forever(() => {